 ROY'S KAANAPALI 669-6999 Kaanapali

 At the entrance to Kaanapali, in the golf course clubhouse.
 In my opinion, the tastiest food on Maui.
-For great service, ask for the manager, Justin, and tell him Jon and Rosie sent you.
+For great service, ask for the manager, Matty, and tell him Jon and Rosie sent you.
 Pacific Rim Cuisine.
 Great chocolate souffle for dessert.

 NICK’S FISHMARKET 879-7224 Wailea

 In the Fairmont Kea Lani Hotel in Wailea.
 Excellent service: the best of any restaurant on Maui.
 Excellent food (great seafood, with some chicken and beef available as well).
 Even the salad course (their own Maui Wowie salad) made me say “Wow!”
 Beautiful open-air room.
 Very expensive.